aayushsoni4/Login-with-Authentication/README.md

   - Connected the Flask application to a local SQL database using tools like SQLWorkbench or XAMPP SQL.
   - Utilized SQLAlchemy to integrate the database for storing user information securely.
   - Defined a `User` model to manage user data and relationships.
-  - Introduced an `Image` model to store and display images uploaded by users.

 - **Environment Configuration:**
   - Utilized `python-dotenv` to load environment variables from a `.env` file.